PKua007/rampack/doc/observables.md

 averaged.
 They can be computed in both the thermalization and the averaging phase.
 Normal observables have 3 scopes in which they can be computed and presented:

-1. **Inline scope** - they are computed and presented in simulation standard output together with cycle number and other information.
+1. **Inline scope** - they are computed and printed to the standard output together with cycle number and other information.
 Both interval and nominal values are printed.
 2. **Snapshot scope** - they are gathered in both the thermalization and the averaging phase every [`snapshot_every`](input-file.md#integration_snapshotevery) cycles and printed as a single entry (a single row) in